qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Contagious borrowing between branches

 Current borrow checker does coarse-grained analysis on branch.
-One branch's borrowing is **contagious** to another branch.
+One branch's output's borrowing is contagious to another branch.

 Currently, this won't compile ([see also](https://blog.rust-lang.org/inside-rust/2023/10/06/polonius-update/)):